jesbalchiero/jesbalchiero/README.md

 ### 📊 2024 Goals:

-- 📚 I will become a tech lead.
+- 📚 Become a tech lead.

-- 📋 Create a personal project that applies all the knowledge obtained throughout my journey, as well as implementing new technologies.
+- 📋 Create a personal project that applies all the knowledge obtained throughout my journey, and implementing new technologies.

 ### ⚡ Technologies: